 Students taking the COMPASS test for the first time at SAU may do so at no charge.
 Those who would like to re-test on any portion of the test will be charged $15, payable by check or cash at the time of the retest.

-Yes, you may test at the St. Ambrose ACCEL location and then request that your scores be transferred to another school.
+Yes, you may test at St. Ambrose and then request that your scores be transferred to another school.
 There is a $15 fee for this service, and it's payable by check or cash at the time of the test.
 Please register using this form.
 On the day of the test, we ask that you please bring a written request to have your scores mailed/faxed to the school of choice.
 It should include your name, the institution name, and contact information.

 The COMPASS math test may cover topics of Pre-Algebra, Algebra, College Algebra, Geometry, and Trigonometry.